 The instability of the U.S. market is causing uncharacteristic behavior by shippers and carriers, especially as production picks up in China.
 Shippers are opting to cancel, postpone, and reduce orders because there’s no guarantee warehouses are accessible; others are accepting detention charges because there’s no way to deliver goods to customers.
 What’s more, carriers are finding ways to prolong transit.
 All of these complications exacerbate the dilemma.

-China and other Asian countries have (for the most part) resumed business operations, but the U.S. has been on lockdown, a disconnect that hasn’t helped mend supply chains.
+China and other Asia-Pacific countries have (for the most part) resumed business operations, but the U.S. has been on lockdown, and this trade barrier hasn’t helped mend supply chains.
 Until our nation is able to return to work in full capacity, our economy and supply chains will remain fragmented.
 The same goes for the rest of the world.

 The economic implications of cracked global supply chains

 Though industry experts predicted the U.S. trucking industry was headed for a downturn closer to 2021, no one believed responses to a worldwide illness would slow the economy in the first quarter of the year.
 This slump marks the end of a 10-year economic expansion, says IHS Markit chief economist Nariman Behravesh.
 The circumstances for freight will “get uglier before [they get] better,” he adds.

 Not since the September 11th terrorist attacks in 2001 has the U.S. economy changed this quickly.
 Companies in every sector are taking drastic measures to stay afloat, like improving the bottom line and cutting expenses.
 As a result, a great number of Americans have found themselves out of work.
 The U.S. Chamber of Commerce forecasts “a severe contraction” and notes the possibility of a gross domestic product (GDP) drop of up to 40% in the second quarter of 2020.